menu

 Saranac is a very small village located in the state of Michigan.
 With a population of 1,378 people and just one neighborhood, Saranac is the 422nd largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Saranac is generally considered to be a blue-collar town.
-37.08% of the Saranac workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Saranac is a blue-collar town, with 37.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Saranac is a village of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Saranac who work in personal care services (13.73%), teaching (10.43%), and office and administrative support (6.68%).

 Saranac’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.